Gordon Guggisberg: Early life

 Guggisberg was born in Galt, Ontario, Canada.
-He was the grandson of Samuel Guggisberg, a cabinetmaker and farmer who had emigrated from Uetendorf in Canton Bern, Switzerland in 1832.
+He was the grandson of Samuel Guggisberg, a cabinetmaker and farmer who had emigrated from Uetendorf in the Canton of Bern in Switzerland in 1832.
 He was the eldest son born to merchant Frederick Guggisberg and his wife Dora Louisa Willson.

-After moving to England in 1879, Guggisberg was educated at Burney's School, Portsmouth and the Royal Military Academy, Woolwich.
+After moving to England in 1879, Guggisberg was educated at Burney's School, Portsmouth, and the Royal Military Academy, Woolwich.
 He was commissioned a second lieutenant in the Royal Engineers in 1889 and promoted to lieutenant in 1892.
 He served in Singapore from 1893 to 1896.
-He became instructor in fortification at Woolwich in January 1897, where he distinguished himself by reforming the methods and syllabus of instruction.
+He became instructor in fortification at Woolwich in January 1897, where he reformed the methods and syllabus of instruction.
 He was promoted to captain in 1900, the year he published The Shop: The Story of the Royal Military Academy.
 In 1903 he published Modern Warfare under the pseudonym "Ubique".

 Career and later life

 In September 1902 Guggisberg was employed by the Colonial Office on a special survey of the Gold Coast Colony and Ashanti, and in 1905 was appointed director of surveys in that colony.
 In 1908 he returned to Chatham for regimental work, but in 1910 was appointed director of survey in Southern Nigeria.

-Nigeria gave him full scope for his energies and organizational skills, and he compiled The Handbook of the Southern Nigeria Survey (1911) for the guidance of his assistants.
+While in Nigeria he compiled The Handbook of the Southern Nigeria Survey (1911) for the guidance of his assistants.
 Of this work the director-general of the ordnance survey wrote: